 The professional education print books, media, and reference materials are organized by Library of Congress call numbers.
 The CECH Library professional education materials include most education titles at UC with coverage of theory and practice (LB) and the special aspects of education (LC).
 Other education resources may be housed in UC’s Langsam Library.

 The professional collection covers the theoretical academic books in the various curriculum and instruction areas of teacher education, early childhood education, literacy/language arts education, mathematics education, science education, social studies education, and educational media and technology.

 Many education books such as educational foundations, educational administration, special education, counseling and school psychology are located in Langsam Library.

-Professional education journals are shelved alphabetically by title and primarily cover the curriculum areas found in the CECH Library.
-Journals for other education areas are located at in Langsam Library.
-Most education journals may also be found online.
+Professional education journals are shelved by call number and primarily cover the curriculum areas found in the CECH Library.
+Other education journals may be located in Langsam Library, though the vast majority are online.